Home > About

 Since its inception in September 2004, the Human Flower Project has been non-commercial, focussing rather on research, news gathering, commentary, and visual documentation.
 I hope to present worldwide perspectives on this topic and welcome contributors of all ages and nationalities.

-I am a sociologist and writer in Austin, Texas.
-Coming from a background in sociology, literature, and journalism, my primary flower interests run along those lines.
+After decades in Austin and La Grange, Texas, I now live in Louisville.
+With a background in sociology, folklore, literature, art history and journalism, my primary flower interests run along those lines.
 What are your interests?
-Making daily posts, I want to share this space with anyone who has observations, photos, information or stories about how the lives of people and flowers intersect.
+I want to share this space with anyone who has observations, photos, information or stories about how the lives of people and flowers intersect.
+Please post comments and engage with any articles that strike you.

-From the mourners of a Neanderthal man buried with flowers in 60,000 B.C.. to today’s megawatt floral designers on HGTV, people have turned to flowers out of anxiety, necessity and joy.
+From the mourners of a Neanderthal man buried with flowers in 60,000 B.C. to today’s megawatt floral designers, people have turned to flowers out of anxiety, necessity and joy.

 Julie Ardery